top of page

 Summary:

-Beyond his pass-rushing prowess, Gastineau was known for his larger-than-life personality and his famous "sack dance" celebration, which became a iconic symbol of his dominance on the field.
-His charisma and energy made him a beloved figure among Jets fans and a recognizable star in the NFL.
+Known for his larger-than-life personality and his famous "sack dance" celebration, Gastineau was a beloved figure among Jets fans and a recognizable star in the NFL.
+His charisma and energy made him a fan favorite, and his on-field performances consistently lived up to the hype.

-Best Defensive Ends in NFL History, National Football League Defensive End Richard Dent of the Chicago Bears
+Best Defensive Ends NFL History, National Football League Defensive End Richard Dent of the Chicago Bears

 11. Richard Dent